 We are based in Edinburgh all year at Assembly Roxy, run Assembly Festival at the Edinburgh Festival Fringe (we are the longest running of the multi-venue operators) and tour with the best of our programme.
 Throughout the year, we host theatre, music, comedy and events in the beautiful Assembly Roxy in the heart of the Old Town.
 An example of our previous credits include Nirbhaya, which we premiered at the 2013 Edinburgh Festival Fringe and we have since toured to London’s Southbank Centre and to New York, Mumbai, Delhi and Bangalore in India.
 In short, we bring the best talent in the world to Edinburgh.

-Welcome to Assembly Festival 39th Year, in 2019 we’ve got theatre and comedy are at the heart of our programme, and this summer we are delighted to bring you over 230 fantastic shows including Sir Ian McKellen returning to Edinburgh to celebrate his 80th (part of the Edinburgh International Festival); Eddie Izzard presenting Charles Dickens’ Great Expectations; legendary screenwriter Russell T Davies (Doctor Who, Queer as Folk); and author, actress and activist Rose McGowan making her debut.
+2019 is our 39th Year at the Edinburgh Festival Fringe.
+Theatre and comedy are at the heart of our programme, and this summer we are delighted to bring you over 240 fantastic shows including Sir Ian McKellen returning to Edinburgh to celebrate his 80th (part of the Edinburgh International Festival); Eddie Izzard presenting Charles Dickens’ Great Expectations; legendary screenwriter Russell T Davies (Doctor Who, Queer as Folk); and author, actress and activist Rose McGowan making her debut.

-For music fans we have Friendsical: A Parody Musical About Friends based on the TV hit show; Cruel Intentions: The ‘90s Musical; Wannabe – The Spice Girls Show; Legally Blonde: The Musical; and new tap-dancing and beat-boxing spectacular Noise Boys from the producers of Choir of Man which is back this year.
+For music fans we have Friendsical: A Parody Musical About Friends based on the TV hit show; Cruel Intentions: The ‘90s Musical; Wannabe – The Spice Girls Show; Legally Blonde: The Musical; and new tap-dancing and beat-boxing spectacular Noise Boys from the producers of Choir of Man which also returns this year.

 Our theatre programme highlights include Liz Lochhead’s hilarious cut of Moliere’s Tartuffe; Cora Bissett’s What Girls Are Made Of; Judith Thompson’s riveting portrayal of a harrowing true story Watching Glory Die; The Fishermen, Status, and The Believers Are But Brothers, all part of the British Council’s theatre showcase; Fake News; and Brendan Galileo for Europe.
 At Roxy we showcase Disruption – our new season of contemporary work co-curated with HighTide; and premiere this year’s ART Award winner Ane City - a one-woman show about an unforgettable night-out in Dundee.